Professional wrestling match types: Last Ride match

-In the stretcher match, one wrestler must incapacitate their opponent to such an extent that they are able to get them onto a stretcher and roll them to the finish line for the victory; usually past a line at the top of the entrance ramp.
-The first match of this type was different as a wrestler lost if after being pushed out of the ring, four medics were able to load him on a "carry" stretcher, pick him up all the way, and start walking out with him.

 Enclosure-based variations

 Some matches take place in specific enclosed environments.
 Although the majority of these enclosures are set up either in or around the ring, some of them are placed apart from it.
 In all cases, the structure itself is considered "in play" and most enclosure-based matches are decided by pinfall or submission unless specific other stipulations are made beforehand.

-Steel Cage match
+Steel cage match

 Steel cages are one of the oldest form of enclosures used in professional wrestling.
 The earliest known "steel cage matches" of any kind took place on January 9, 1936, in Caruthersville, Missouri, in a card that included two such "chicken wire fence" matches between Jez and Otto Ludwig, and Joe Dillman vs. Charles Sinkey.
 These matches took place in a ring surrounded by chicken wire, to keep the athletes inside, and prevent any potential interference.
 They have evolved a great deal over time, changing from chicken wire to steel bars to chain-link fencing (the latter is now the standard, due to it being cheaper to manufacture, lighter to transport, and more flexible and thus safer for the wrestlers).

 A steel cage match is a match fought within a cage formed by placing sheets of mesh metal around, in, or against the edges of the wrestling ring.
 The most common way of winning is by simply escaping the cage, either over the top of the cage wall and having both feet touch the arena floor, or by escaping through the cage door with both feet touching the arena floor.
 The other occasional ways to win a steel cage match are by pinfall or by submission.

 It is also possible to have one wrestler attempting to escape over the top of the cage wall while another tries to escape through the cage door.
 In Mexico, steel cage matches are won by just climbing to the top of the cage wall.
-In Impact Wrestling's past, the matches were often called six sides of steel as the cage surrounded their six-sided ring.
-WWE also used the classic blue cage that was used on occasion from around WrestleMania 2 to around Rebellion (2001), though it was painted black in 1999.
+In TNA, the matches were previously branded Six Sides of Steel as the cage surrounded their six-sided ring.